remsic12/Group-Project/README.md

       -No Diploma, High School Diploma, Some College, 4 Year College

 ## Project Objective
--We are seeking to identify counties with low unemployment and high median household incomes and display in a map.
+- We are seeking to identify counties with low unemployment and high median household incomes and display in a map.
 We then want to take this data to make reccomendations to potential craft brewers on where they should open a craft brewery.

 ## Communication Protocol
 - Our team is utilizing our slack channel to ensure we are working together to complete all steps